Syrian Army Says Rockets Struck Military Bases In Hama And Aleppo Countryside

 An intelligence source told Reuters that multiple missile strikes hit several command centers for Iranian-backed militias, injuring and killing dozens.
 Another source said weapons warehouses were hit.
 The authenticity of these allegations has not been verified by the news agency.

 Israel appears to have to “escalated its shadow war in Syria against Iran,” the New York Times wrote on April 9.
-A war within a war, the conflict between Iran and Israel seems to be escalating in the war-torn Syria.
+A war-within-a-war, the conflict between Iran and Israel seems to be escalating in war-torn Syria.
 In early April, Israel hit Iranian-backed militia outposts in Syria, killing four Iranian military advisers.
 Iran is a close ally of Syrian President Bashar al-Assad, as is Russia.
 This alliance is working to oppose American influence in the Middle East.

 As the Inquisitr reported earlier today, U.S. Secretary of State Mike Pompeo, who is currently touring the Middle East, held a joint press conference with Israeli Prime Minister Benjamin Netanyahu, vowing to “stand with Israel.”

-President Donald Trump is threatening to pull out of the Iran Deal, Pompeo and Netanyahu have jointly announced that Iran “needs to be stopped.”
-Neither of them has mentioned Russia, but they have criticized the Russia-backed Syrian President Bashar Assad.
+President Donald Trump is threatening to pull out of the Iran deal, and Pompeo and Netanyahu have jointly announced that Iran “needs to be stopped.”
+Neither of them has mentioned Russia, but they have criticized the Russia-backed Syrian president.

 A missile strike targets Syrian military positions in countrysides of Hama and Aleppo provinces on Sunday evening, state TV has reported with no further details https://t.co/Gi7JLZPkKa pic.twitter.com/Pbxx4o03Ln